What Fixes are Mandatory After a Home Inspection?

 • Explore alternatives – Sometimes, a seller will offer a price reduction or credit in lieu of paying for repairs.
 In theory, the buyer can use the savings to fund the repair in the future.

-• Do your repair research – Buyers and sellers alike should familiarize themselves with the average costs of repairs after a home inspection that come under negotiation.
+• Do your repair research – Buyers and sellers alike should familiarize themselves with the average costs of repairs after a home inspection that home buyers often negotiate.
 Also, be sure to check how long home inspections take.

 Sources: